KavyaSriArroju/UMBC-DATA606-Capstone/docs/report.md

 | Linear Regression | 777.97 | 994.14 | 0.9765 |
 | Random Forest | 286.93 | 396.38 | 0.9963 |

-The Random Forest model achieved significantly better performance compared to Linear Regression.
+The results, when comparing model performance, indicated that the Random Forest Model outperformed the Linear Regression Model by a significant margin.

 ---

 # 9. Actual vs Predicted Results

-An actual versus predicted graph was generated to compare real electricity demand values with model predictions.
+An "Actual vs. Predicted" graph was created to demonstrate the relationship between the actual values of electricity demand and those predicted by the model.

-The predicted values closely followed the actual electricity demand trends and fluctuations, showing strong model accuracy.
+Comparing the predicted values to the actual electricity demand values indicated that there was a strong level of model performance, with the predicted values closely following the actual demand trends and fluctuations.

 ---

 # 10. Streamlit Dashboard

-An interactive dashboard was developed using Streamlit to make the project more practical and user-friendly.
+Streamlit was utilized to create an interactive dashboard that added practical value to the project as well as created an easy-to-use and friendly experience for project users.

 The dashboard allows users to: